madanela/TextTo3DApi/README.md

 ## Overview

-This API leverages the OpenAI's `shap-e` library and Blender to generate and texture 3D meshes.
-It supports exporting the resulting 3D models in various file formats, including `.usdz`, `.obj`, and plans to add `.glb` and `.fbx` formats in the future.
+This API includes OpenAI's `shap-e` library and Blender to generate and texture 3D meshes.
+It supports exporting the resulting 3D models in various file formats, including `.usdz`, and `.obj`, and plans to add `.glb` and `.fbx` formats in the future.
 The API is particularly suitable for iOS applications that utilize the `.usdz` format.

 ## Installation